-- geological resource wireframes that represent the location of the lode mineralization; - dilution: 0.3 m on each wall for a total of 0.6 m; - minimum mining width: 2.0 m (2.6 m with dilution); - minimum mining unit dimensions based on the mining method and its selectivity:
+- geological resource wireframes that represent the location of the lode mineralization; - dilution: 0.3 m on each wall for a total of 0.6 m; - minimum mining width: 2.0 m (2.6 m with dilution); - minimum waste pillar width: 7.5 m lode true width;

-15 m high by 15 m along strike by lode thickness (a 7.5 m half stope option for the strike direction was used in MSO to account for lode pinch out or changes in mineralisation grade).
+• minimum mining unit dimensions of 15 m high by 15 m along strike by lode thickness (a 7.5 m half stope option for the strike direction was used in MSO to account for lode pinch out or changes in mineralisation grade).

-The selection of a 15 m by 15 m mining unit dimension limit is based on Project geotechnical information, lode geometry and the nature of the MSO process:
+The selection of a 15 m by 15 m mining unit dimension limit is based on Project geotechnical information, mining practicalities (drilling and support installation), lode geometry and the nature of the MSO process and economic considerations.